 The Department of Industrial Engineering and Management Systems offers a Master of Science in Industrial Engineering (MSIE) degree focusing on the design and improvement of systems, products, and processes.
-This degree is available to those applicants with a bachelor of science degree in Industrial Engineering (BSIE) or other Engineering degree ONLY.
+This degree is available to those applicants with a bachelor of science degree in Industrial Engineering (BSIE) or other Engineering degrees ONLY.

 A total systems approach is used to optimize the various aspects of operations in both manufacturing and service industries.
 Industrial engineers use many analytical approaches to improve productivity, safety, and quality of working life while reducing operating costs.
 The MSIE curriculum builds on an undergraduate engineering degree to develop a stronger systems focus and analytical capability.